sccity/utlegislature/README.md

 {"response":"CodeLogic AI: Utah Code Annotated § 59-12-301 and Utah Code Annotated § 59-12-405 mention the Transient Room Tax."}
 ```

+Precision in prompts is crucial when interacting with Large Language Models.
+Despite having vast knowledge, AI lacks inherent wisdom.
+For instance, a broad query like "Where is TRT referenced?" may not yield the desired results.
+It is essential to be explicit and clear in your prompts, specifying details such as "transient room tax" instead of just "TRT."
+A more effective example would be: "Where is the Transient Room Tax referenced in the Utah Code?""

 ## Example Usage - Bill Analysis
 python app.py bills\
 python app.py --year 2023 --session S1\